 What causes aura?

 Migraine aura has been described (and drawn in pictures) since at least 1870.
 In the 1940s, a gentleman named Lashley documented his own visual aura as it happened.
 He realised his symptoms were likely due to an electrical disturbance across his brain cortex which is nown as Cortical Spreading Depression (CSD).
 CSD is essentially a wave of hyper-activity which spreads across the nerve cells of the brain (like water rippling across a pond).
 The form in which the resulting aura takes is dependent on which area the rippling effect occurs in.
 The exact mechanisms for CSD are not fully understood.

 How do you treat migraine aura?

-There is no treatment proven to be effective during the aura but fortunately, most aura symptoms last for a short period of time.
-You will know your limitations and should not carry out any activities that you feel may be dangerous whilst your senses are somewhat impaired.
+Fortunately, most aura symptoms last for a short period of time.
+Triptans are not usually effective during the aura phase but some people find Aspirin can be helpful.
+It is important to avoid any activities that you feel may be dangerous whilst your senses are somewhat impaired.